• Skip to primary navigation

 As one of the highest-paid states for nurses, Oregon is a top destination for many nurses.
 Oregon also employs more nurses per capita than some of its neighbors, so finding jobs in Oregon might be easier than in nearby states.

-That is why it will be in your best interest if you enrolled in any of the Online or Offline Nursing Schools in Oregon to obtain an ADN, BSN, or MSN degree and secure a promising future for yourself in the profession.
+That is why it will be in your best interest if you enroll in any of the Online or Offline Nursing Schools in Oregon to obtain an ADN, BSN, or MSN degree and secure a promising future.

 Reference